-Another affordable option (that I'm actually planning for my hubby's b-day) is to scour the local dollar store.
+Another affordable option (that I'm actually planning for my hubby's "Thanksgiving in July" b-day) is to scour the local dollar store.
 They've had a major come-up since we were kids and you can find some surprisingly cute decor, plus extras like number candles and treat bag filler...which we'll come back to later.
-For a little more time spent, but super easy and heartfelt option, snag a free printable banner here** and make decor from what you have on hand like construction paper rainbow fans garlands (here's one we love
+For a little more time spent, but super easy and heartfelt option, make decor from what you have on hand like construction paper rainbow fan garlands (here's one we love

 from Ice Cream Off Paper Plates).
 And check out our Stay Home Kids Party

 2) Birthday breakfast: A tradition of ours that we're keeping rolling in these tough times is the birthday wishes pancake breakfast.